 Tseshaye was an instructor at The Catholic University of America and the Foreign Service Institute as well as an Assistant Professor in the African Studies and Research Center at Howard University.
 He served as a cross-cultural instructor in the Peace Corps’ in-country training program and taught at several institutions of higher learning in Ethiopia before coming to the United States as a UNESCO Fellow in 1972.

-Tseshaye joined the Board in 2020 and serves on the Program Quality Committee.
+Tseshaye joined the Board in 2020 and serves on the Program Impact Committee.